Click To Email

 President & CEO

-Adam Lister serves as president of Tennesseans for Student Success, a nonprofit issue advocacy organization committed to improving student achievement in the Volunteer State.
-Prior to his role at Tennesseans for Student Success, Lister was vice president of Policy at the Nashville Area Chamber of Commerce where directed public policy and government relations initiatives and led the Chamber’s political action committees and independent expenditure work to advance and support critical business advocacy priorities at the state, local, and federal level.
+Adam Lister serves as president and CEO of Tennesseans for Student Success, a nonprofit issue advocacy organization committed to improving student achievement in the Volunteer State.
+Prior to his role at Tennesseans for Student Success, Lister was vice president of policy at the Nashville Area Chamber of Commerce where he directed public policy and government relations initiatives.
+In that capacity, he led the chamber’s political action committees and independent expenditure work to advance and support critical business advocacy priorities at the state, local, and federal level.
 Lister is a Nashville native and graduate of Metropolitan Nashville Public Schools.
-Earlier, Lister worked as an analyst with the Tennessee General Assembly and on a number of political campaigns including for U.S. Senate Majority Leader Mitch McConnell.
-Adam received a bachelor of science from Kentucky Wesleyan College and is married to Dr. Amanda Lister, a public school teacher in Williamson County.
+Lister has also worked as an analyst with the Tennessee General Assembly and worked on a number of political campaigns including for U.S. Senate Majority Leader Mitch McConnell.
+Adam received a Bachelor of Science from Kentucky Wesleyan College, and is married to Dr. Amanda Lister, a public school teacher in Williamson County.

 Meredith joins Tennesseans for Student Success after five years of working at schools within the NativityMiguel Coalition.
 She began her career as a teaching fellow at Nativity Boston, before serving as director of student support at Nativity Prep in Rochester, New York.
 A native of Minneapolis, Minnesota, Meredith attended Boston College where she studied economics and political science and spent two summers interning for Minnesota Senator Amy Klobuchar.
 She went on to earn her master’s degree in developmental and educational psychology at the Boston College’s School of Education.